Standing On a Corner Holding Signs About Rape and Dictatorship is Just Another Day at the Office

 Totally pussing out, over and over.

-But on a February morning that couldn’t have been over 10 degrees, I mentally lowered my balls from their receded home in my warm abdomen, and I spoke to Khoiee-Abassi.
+And then on a February morning that couldn’t have been over 10 degrees, I mentally lowered my balls from my warm abdomen, and I spoke to Khoiee-Abassi.

 He stared straight ahead, focusing on nothing.